acidiac/cpp_getting_started/basic/compiling.md

 ## Option1
  >g++ myprog.cpp

+This is the simplest way you can compile your c++ programs.
+The compiled version of the file is stored as a.out by default in the same folder.
+You can run this by either just typing
+>a.out
+or
+>./a.out
 * g++ : is the compiler we are using
 * myprog.cpp: is the name of the file

+##Option2
+> g++ -o myprog myprog.cpp

+If you want to give a specific name to your compiled file you can use "-o" flag and provide the desired name.
+Now instead of a.out you can use the name that you have specified.
+In the above case
+> ./myprog or myprog